simplesalah/iqamah-times-display/README.md

 # Iqamah Times Display
 Ever wanted an iqamah times display for your masjid?
-If you're computer-savvy, you can easily build one yourself!
+If you're technically-savvy, you can easily build one yourself!
 By the end of this tutorial, you will inshaAllah be able to update iqamah timings by editing a Google spreadsheet.
 The display can also show announcements and flyers for events.

 ## Things you need
 * Raspberry Pi